 The USDA places upper loan limits based on household income and debt-to-income ratios.
 Depending on your circumstances, financing can go as high as $400,000

-In 2012, the USDA launched its streamline refinance loan program to speed up the entire processing time.
-Streamline refinances are generally completed three weeks from the time an application is submitted.
+In 2012, the USDA launched its streamlined assist refinance loan program to speed up the entire processing time.
+Streamlined refinances are generally completed three weeks from the time an application is submitted.
 The program doesn’t require any credit reports, home appraisal or property inspections, and it accepts all credit scores regardless of how low they are.
 In addition, homeowners who owe more than their homes are worth are also eligible to use this refinance program.

 Low-Cost Loan Origination Fee

 The USDA’s upfront guarantee fee is 2 percent of the total loan amount.
 For a $150,000 loan, for instance, the fee would be $3,000.
 It’s a sizable amount, but it can be rolled into the mortgage instead of paid for out of pocket.
 In this example, the mortgage would then be for $153,000.

 Rates for USDA loans are generally lower than comparable, 30-year fixed-rate mortgages.
 Even if you have less-than-stellar credit, you may still get a lower rate with a USDA loan because of the agency promises to reimburse the lender should you default and allow a foreclosure.